 - Creapure® is vegan and kosher as well as halal certified.

-- Creapure® production uses Hazard Analysis and Critical Control Points (HACCP) is a management system, widely used to identify, assess and control health risks in food production.
+- Creapure® production uses Hazard Analysis and Critical Control Points (HACCP), a management system widely used to identify, assess, and control health risks in food production.

 Introducing: The All-New Kion Creatine (Powered By Creapure®)

-Speaking of Creapure®—since it is the gold-standard, it's exactly what you'll find in the brand-spankin' new Kion Creatine, the newest addition to our lineup of pure, research-proven, critical daily supplements from Kion.
+Speaking of Creapure®—because it is the gold-standard, it is exactly what you'll find in the brand-spankin' new Kion Creatine, the newest addition to our lineup of pure, research-proven, critical daily supplements from Kion.